Court: ‘Football flu' dispute can be settled by arbitrator

 BURLINGTON CITY, N.J.
 (AP) — A state appellate court has upheld a southern New Jersey school teacher’s legal victory in an ongoing dispute over using a sick day during last year's Philadelphia Eagles Super Bowl victory parade.

-The panel on Wednesday upheld a state Public Employment Relations Commission decision that the teacher’s union can challenge a decision to deny Robert Gorry sick leave.
+The panel Wednesday upheld a state Public Employment Relations Commission decision that the teacher’s union can challenge a decision to deny Robert Gurry sick leave.
 The judges found the “football flu” grievance can be decided by an arbitrator.

-Note: This story has been corrected to show the teacher’s name is Robert Gurry, not Robert Gorry.